flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     {== Press "Set From Throttle" on both sides. ==}

-### 5. Go through all Detents
+### 5. Go Through All Detents

 Go through all detents from lowest thrust to highest thrust carefully and repeat the process from [Step 4.](#4-start-with-full-reverser-or-idle) for each detent.

-??? note "How to calibrate all detents"
+??? note "How to Calibrate All Detents"
     Set the controller lever to the desired position and click the corresponding button on the calibration page.

     {== Press "Set From Throttle" on both sides for each detent. ==}